fruppel/yii2-googlecharts/README.md

-yii2-googlecharts
+Google Charts widget for Yii2
 =================

-Google Charts widget for Yii2 (see https://developers.google.com/chart/)
+A wrapper for Google's charts API (see https://developers.google.com/chart/) to use it with Yii2.

 Installation
 ------------